 If any matches are found these will show below the Virtual URL field.
 You can then review the matches and click 'Update URLs' to change the Virtual URLs for all pages in the current section in one process.

 Title, Heading & Description

-Use these fields to override the page Title, Heading, and Description as they'll display within search engine results.
+Use these fields to override the page Title, Heading, and Description.

 SEO Title or Title Tag

 The SEO Title or Title Tag controls what appears in the browser tab on the top of your screen.
+It also controls the Search Result Title on Google.
 Ideally, your SEO Title will include the “SEO Focus Keyword” previously entered.

 SEO <h1> heading

 This field will modify your SEO <h1> tag.
 Contrary to other SEO Tags, the <h1> tag is visible to the user and will appear as the <h1> heading of the page, which is the most important heading on each page of your website.